Notify me

 Looking at the movement of a watch was once considered ungentlemanly . . . a gentleman would be interested in the case and dial, with the movement being the province of tradesmen.
 These days, the movements are often displayed as aesthetically interesting in their own right, by watches with a more innovative style.
 De Bethune produce fine examples of parts of a watch movement used as a thing of beauty, such as this example on the back of the DB28:

-De Bethune DB28 watch back showing aesthetic movement
+De Bethune DB28 watch back showing aesthetic movement, blue metal, against black background

 (Photo used with permission)